5 free Lightroom alternatives

 Practical application such as stacking function and autosaved processing profiles

-Another bona fide, free alternative to Lightroom is the open source program, Darktable.
-Experienced Lightroom users will immediately notice Darktable‘s similar black and gray design as well as the user interface with folding control panels, making their work far easier.
+Another bona fide, free alternative to Lightroom is the open source program, darktable.
+Experienced Lightroom users will immediately notice darktable’s similar black and gray design as well as the user interface with folding control panels, making work a lot easier.
 However, the tool is mostly managed from the pure control panels, which requires some getting used to.
-Unlike its costly counterpart, however, Darktable does not allow users to create manual compilations, and instead automatically imports image galleries.
-Darktable is fully compatible with Linux and macOS and now also has a version that is compatible with Windows, although this is only suitable for 64-bit files.
+Unlike its costly counterpart, however, darktable does not allow users to create manual compilations, and instead automatically imports image galleries. darktable is fully compatible with Linux, macOS and Windows (64-bit).

-Conclusion: Darktable is a great free alternative to Adobe Lightroom, in terms of its design as well as its functions.
+Summary: darktable is a great free alternative to Lightroom, in terms of its design as well as its functions.
 In comparison to Lightroom, the user interface and functions are similar, although the full range of tools is not entirely available.
-Furthermore, when it comes to processing raw files, Darktable is a reliable option for beginners, which offers an enormous amount of options for a free program.
+Furthermore, when it comes to processing raw files, darktable is a reliable option for beginners and offers an enormous number of options for a free program.

 Pros Cons